 - Cook the zucchini – return the skillet to medium heat.
 Add the remaining 3 tablespoons of butter, minced garlic, parsley, and chicken broth.
 Allow the butter to melt and garlic to cook just until fragrant (approximately 30 seconds).
 Add the zucchini noodles.
 Mix well to combine the zucchini with the garlic butter and continue to cook just until the zucchini is warm (approximately 2 minutes of continuous tossing).

 - Return the chicken and assemble – Add the chicken back to the skillet and continue to cook just until the chicken is reheated, 1-2 minutes more.
 Sprinkle with shredded parmesan cheese, if desired, and lemon wedges for serving.

-- Zucchini, once cooked for a certain period of time, will drop its water and (at least for noodles from the inside part of zucchini) become quite soggy.
-You can help prevent this by sprinkling your pre-cooked spirilized zucchini noodles with salt, allowing them to drop their moisture prior to cooking.
+- Zucchini, once cooked for a certain period of time, will drop its water and become quite soggy.
+You can help prevent this by sprinkling your pre-cooked spiralized zucchini noodles with salt, allowing them to drop their moisture before cooking.
 Just be sure to rinse and dry your noodles thoroughly before cooking.
 OR, you can keep an extra close eye on your noodles and plate them before overcooking.